-Why Clarity Amniotic Membranes Are the
+Why Surgenex Amniotic Membranes Are the

 Right Treatment to Add to Your Practice

-Treating corneal issues with Clarity Amniotic Membranes is a capability that countless doctors have used to increase revenue and improve outcomes for patients in their practices.
+Treating corneal issues with Surgenex Amniotic Membranes is a capability that countless doctors have used to increase revenue and improve outcomes for patients in their practices.
 One of these practitioners, Dr. Donna Shotwell, an OD from Sarasota, FL, was kind enough to talk to us about the changes she’s seen in her practice since her adoption of this treatment.

 Read on to learn more about Dr. Shotwell’s experience with amniotic membranes and why she doesn’t hesitate to recommend them to her colleagues: